simonrolph/hotmoths/README.md

 Hot Moths was created as part of a hackathon running alongside the Constructing a Digital Environmnet conference.
 The hackathon was titled "Bridging data sciences and the public with art (hybrid)" and was run on the DEVPOST platform.
 You can find our entry here: https://devpost.com/software/hot-moths

 The goal of the hackathon was to "turn scientific data into art creations, in any format, to enhance the communications between scientists and the public."
-Insect declines are an active topic of research and often makes the news with concerning headlines of 'insectmageddon'.
+Insect declines are an active topic of research and often make the news with concerning headlines of 'insectmageddon'.
 Big trends like this can be overwhelming and we feel a disconnect from these phenomena.
 We wanted to create a piece of art that helps users appreciate the diversity in an underappreciated taxonomic group.
 We turned data about moths into an interactive experiental art piece framed around a reimagining of the swipe-style dating app in a near future where we could talk to moths...

 a.k.a. we created Tinder for moths!